nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

 *Simplst* is a Warehouse Management System (WMS) for warehouse management workers and managers to manage your warehouse inventory and orders.
-Simplst is optimsed for use via a Command Line Interface (CLI).
+Simplst is optimised for use via a Command Line Interface (CLI).

 Simplst aims to improve efficiency and optimise standard warehouse tasks by having a CLI app which is simple to setup and quick to use.
 Simplst will mainly be used to add, remove, list and view goods and orders for the warehouse.